epam/edp-install/docs/operator-guide/deploy-aws-eks.md

      where:

-     * &#8249;PROJECT_NAME&#8250; - is a project name, a unique platform identifier, e.g. shared, test-eks etc.
+     * &#8249;PROJECT_NAME&#8250; - is a project name or a unique platform identifier, for example, `shared` or `test-eks`.

-   2. Fill the input variables for Terraform run in the &#8249;iam-deployer/terraform.tfvars&#8250; file, refer to the [iam-deployer/template.tfvars](https://github.com/epmd-edp/edp-terraform-aws-platform/blob/main/iam-deployer/template.tfvars) as an example.
+   2. Fill in the input variables for Terraform run in the &#8249;iam-deployer/terraform.tfvars&#8250; file.
+Use the [iam-deployer/template.tfvars](https://github.com/epmd-edp/edp-terraform-aws-platform/blob/main/iam-deployer/template.tfvars) as an example.
+Please find the detailed description of the variables in the [iam-deployer/variables.tf](https://github.com/epmd-edp/edp-terraform-aws-platform/blob/main/iam-deployer/variables.tf) file.

     <details>
     <Summary><b>terraform.tfvars file example</b></Summary>